THE

 "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of happiness --That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed."

 The first sentence, second paragraph, of America's Declaration of Independence proclaims three principles upon which American democracy is founded: that all persons are created equal; that every person is entitled to certain unalienable rights; that government is instituted to secure those rights.
-These are the indispensable principles of legitimate government, and the core of the American promise... a promise unfulfilled--the historical longing for human equality betrayed yet again by the unyielding demand of the selfish brain for power and privilege over others.
+These are the indispensable principles of legitimate government, and the core of democracy's promise: the declaration of human equality and the freedom of every person to pursue their happiness, restrained only by justice, the rights of others, and the common good.
+It is a promise unfulfilled--the historical longing for human equality betrayed yet again by the unyielding demand of the selfish brain for power and privilege over others.
 The self-evident truths, "created equal" and "right to life" imply an unalienable right to a life of fundamental equality.

 "Let us re-adopt the Declaration of Independence, and with it, the practices, and policy, which harmonize with it."
 (Abraham Lincoln, Oct.
 16, 1854).

-American democracy has not secured the unalienable rights of life; it has added civil laws to Hobbes’ jungle--"a condition of war of everyone against everyone"--seeking to protect the unequal results of economic and political competition for social dominance against violent redress--laws that lessen the violence, but not the desperate struggle for livelihood; giving avarice the legitimacy and "freedom" to achieve private economic wealth, and thereby the political power to control democratic government, preventing fulfillment of democracy's promise--presuming social inequality is good and justified because it results from free, non-violent competition.
+American democracy has not secured the unalienable rights of life; it has added civil laws to Hobbes’ jungle--"a condition of war of everyone against everyone"--seeking to protect the unequal results of economic and political competition for social dominance against violent redress--laws that lessen the violence, but not the desperate struggle for livelihood; giving avarice the legitimacy and "freedom" to achieve private economic wealth, and thereby the political power to control democratic government, preventing fulfillment of democracy's promiseand inculcating an acceptance in the public mind that social inequality is good because it results from free competition--ignoring the emotional and psychological violence of unrewarded struggle, unrecognized dignity, and unequal freedom.
 Capitalist democracy achieves outcomes that violate the declared principles of popular democracy--"of, by, and for, the people."--by permitting private power achieved through financial wealth to eclipse the democratic power of the sovereign people.
-America is not a people's democracy because America is not a people's economy; a people's economy would minimize the price to consumers, not maximize the profit of producers--preventing the accumulation economic wealth from becoming political power.
-In a democracy, the benefits of economic growth should spread outward, not upward.
+America is not a people's democracy because America is not a people's economy: a people's economy would minimize wealth inequality, preventing economic power from becoming political power.
+In a democracy, the benefits of economic growth must spread outward, not upward.

-The natural law requirement of civil law is that it respect the inalienable rights of life and not be an institution that merely legitimizes and protects the inequalities that had historically been a usurpation by force (Conservatism's conserving the past by exempting it from moral reflections and democratic principles).
+The democratic requirement of civil law is that it respect the inalienable rights of life and not be a system of rules that merely legitimate and protect the traditions of inequality that have historically been a usurpation by force (Conservatism conserves the past by exempting it from moral reflections and democratic principles).

 "Man's capacity for justice makes democracy possible; but man's inclination to injustice makes democracy necessary."
 (Reinhold Niebuhr; The Children of Light and The Children of Darkness, 1944).